gabe565/CastSponsorSkip/docs/castsponsorskip.md

   -i, --network-interface string     Network interface to use for multicast dns discovery. (default all interfaces)
-      --paused-interval duration     Interval to scan paused devices (default 1m0s) --playing-interval duration    Interval to scan playing devices (default 500ms) -v, --version                      version for castsponsorskip
+      --paused-interval duration     Interval to scan paused devices (default 1m0s) --playing-interval duration    Interval to scan playing devices (default 500ms) --skip-delay duration          Delay skipping the start of a segment -v, --version                      version for castsponsorskip
       --youtube-api-key string       YouTube API key for fallback video identification (required on some Chromecast devices).
 ```